Kurble/happy/README.md

 Features:
 - Deferred rendering
-- Deferred Screen Space Directional Occlusion
+- Screen Space Ambient Occlusion (SSAO)
-- PBR with normal, roughness and metallic maps
+- Unreal like Temporal Anti Aliasing (TAA)
+- PBR using the specular / gloss workflow
-- Cubemap lighting
+- Image based lighting (IBL)
 - Texture loaders
 - OBJ loader
 - Dynamic point lights
-- Skinmeshes imported from fbx
+- Simple blendable skinned animations

 # Setup
 Happy is very easy to setup.
 All you need to do is create a window and an event loop.
 The rest is handled by happy!